tomwwright/hugo-blog/content/posts/creating-a-new-hugo-blog/index.md

 - Don't be shit at SEO
 - Don't be shit or a pain in the neck in other ways (seriously, I will put you in the bin)

-At the end of the day, here's what I considered and tried:
+Here is what I considered and tried:

 ### Hexo